noah-iam/rss/README.md

 1. > pip install pymongo
 2. > pip install scrapy
 3. > pip install < Name of the Module if missing >

+## setup using conda environment

+1. Add the conda-forge channel to your Conda configuration: conda config --add channels conda-forge

+2. Create a new Conda environment with the name daily and install the required packages from requirements.txt:

+conda create --name daily --file requirements.txt

+3.
+conda activate daily
+pip install clean-text==0.6.0
+pip install selenium==4.8.0

 # Run Scrapy RSS